 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pituitary gland tumor.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for pituitary gland tumor.
+This section explains the types of treatments, also known as therapies, that are the standard of care for pituitary gland tumor.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all types of tumors.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 For a pituitary gland tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Health care teams may include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Any person with a pituitary tumor should be seen by an endocrinologist, a doctor who specializes in problems with glands and the endocrine system.
+Any person with a pituitary tumor should be seen by an endocrinologist, which is a doctor who specializes in problems with glands, hormones, and the endocrine system.
 In addition, patients should be examined by a neurosurgeon, a specialist who operates on the head, brain, and central nervous system.
 Patients with vision problems will also need to visit an ophthalmologist, a doctor who specializes in the treatment and diagnosis of eye problems.

 Treatment options and recommendations depend on several factors, including: